-B.9.2.2 Geological and Geophysical Vessel Activity
+B.9.2.2 G&G Vessel Activity

-The majority of geological and geophysical (G&G) activities are expected to be conducted from ships.
+The majority of G&G activities are expected to be conducted from ships.
 The exception would be remote-sensing methods from aircraft or satellites.
 Vessels are on average 200-300 ft (60-90 m) long for HRG surveys, and the ship typically travels at 3.5-4 miles per hour (3-3.5 knots).
 The vessel tow speed during non-airgun HRG surveys may be up to 4.6-5.8 miles per hour (4-5 knots).
 In general, any combination of HRG techniques, which are employed for both shallow hazard and archaeological surveys, may be conducted during a single deployment from the same vessel.
 Marine gravity and magnetic surveys are commonly conducted during seismic surveys, but they can also be done separately using ships.